Sept-Îles, Quebec

-The city is well known for having major iron companies like Iron Ore Company of Canada and the Cleveland-Cliffs mining company.
+The city is well known for having major iron companies like Iron Ore Company of Canada and SFP Pointe-Noire iron ore transport service company.
 The city relies heavily on the iron industry.
 Sept-Îles has among the highest average wages and the highest average wage increases.

+It is among the northernmost places with a paved connection to the rest of Quebec's road network.
 The only settlements on the paved road network that are farther north are Fermont, Radisson and Chisasibi, the latter two of which are in the extreme western part of the province at the north end of the James Bay Road.
 The only other settlements at higher latitudes in the province are mostly isolated Cree, Innu, or Inuit villages, with access limited to seasonal gravel roads.

 Sept-Îles is the seat of the judicial district of Mingan.
-The city is also home to the most highly-attended recreational volleyball tournament in the province: the Tournoi Orange, which consists of 405 teams and close to 800 volleyball games.
+The city is also home to the most highly attended recreational volleyball tournament in the province: the Tournoi Orange, which consists of 405 teams and close to 800 volleyball games.

-History and economy
+History

 The first inhabitants of the area were varying cultures of aboriginal peoples.
-The historic Montagnais or Innu people, who called it Uashat ("Great Bay"), lived there at the time of European encounter.
+The Montagnais or Innu people, who call it Uashat ("Great Bay"), have lived there since before the time of European encounter.
 Jacques Cartier sailed by the islands in 1535 and made the first written record of them, calling them the Ysles Rondes ("Round Islands").
 He was not the first European in the area, as he encountered Basque fishermen who came annually from Europe for whaling and cod fishing.

 Early European economic activity in Sept-Îles was based on fishing and the fur trade.
-Louis Joliet established trading posts by 1679.
-Great Britain took over Canada from France in 1763 after its victory in the Seven Years' War.
-In 1842 the Hudson's Bay Company founded another post at this location.
-The village was incorporated into a municipality in 1885.
+In 1650, Jean de Quen founded a mission there, called L'Ange- Gardien.
+By 1658, a fur trade post existed there, established by La Compagnie des Habitants, and Louis Jolliet established another trading post in 1679.
+Great Britain took over Canada from France in 1763 after its victory in the Seven Years' War, and in 1802, the North West Company (NWC) took over the post.
+When the North West Company and Hudson's Bay Company (HBC) merged in 1821, Sept Iles (also known as Seven Islands) became a HBC post.
+When its lease expired in 1822, it was closed.
+The post operated again from 1831 to 1859.
+The HBC opened a store in a new location in 1870.

+In 1875, the parish of Saint-Joseph-des-Sept-Îles was created, and in 1886, its post office opened under the English name "Seven Islands" (which was francized to "Sept-Îles" in 1933).

 Lacking road access at the time, the town got its first pier in 1908.
 The City of Sept-Îles was incorporated in 1951, on the 300th anniversary of the first Catholic Mass held in the village.